Photorespiration: Biological adaptation to minimize photorespiration

-Certain species of plants or algae have mechanisms to lower uptake of molecular oxygen by RuBisCO.
+The vast majority of plants are C3, meaning they photorespire when necessary.
+Certain species of plants or algae have mechanisms to lower the uptake of molecular oxygen by RuBisCO.
 These are commonly referred to as Carbon Concentrating Mechanisms (CCMs), as they increase the concentration of CO_{2} so that RuBisCO is less likely to produce glycolate through reaction with O_{2}.

 Biochemical carbon concentrating mechanisms

 Biochemical CCMs concentrate carbon dioxide in one temporal or spatial region, through metabolite exchange.
-C4 and CAM photosynthesis both use the enzyme Phosphoenolpyruvate carboxylase (PEPC) to add CO_{2} to a 4-Carbon sugar.
+C4 and CAM photosynthesis both use the enzyme Phosphoenolpyruvate carboxylase (PEPC) to add CO_{2} to a 4-carbon sugar.
 PEPC is faster than RuBisCO, and more selective for CO_{2}.

 C4

 C4 plants capture carbon dioxide in their mesophyll cells (using an enzyme called phosphoenolpyruvate carboxylase which catalyzes the combination of carbon dioxide with a compound called phosphoenolpyruvate (PEP)), forming oxaloacetate.
 This oxaloacetate is then converted to malate and is transported into the bundle sheath cells (site of carbon dioxide fixation by RuBisCO) where oxygen concentration is low to avoid photorespiration.
-Here, carbon dioxide is removed from the malate and combined with RuBP by RuBisCO in the usual way, and the Calvin Cycle proceeds as normal.
+Here, carbon dioxide is removed from the malate and combined with RuBP by RuBisCO in the usual way, and the Calvin cycle proceeds as normal.
 The CO_{2} concentrations in the Bundle Sheath are approximately 10–20 fold higher than the concentration in the mesophyll cells.

 This ability to avoid photorespiration makes these plants more hardy than other plants in dry and hot environments, wherein stomata are closed and internal carbon dioxide levels are low.
 Under these conditions, photorespiration does occur in C4 plants, but at a much lower level compared with C3 plants in the same conditions.
 C4 plants include sugar cane, corn (maize), and sorghum.